 I feel that the ‘punk’ in Cyberpunk is there for a reason – art and music are major parts of any subculture and resistance movement, and I have woven that into all of the missions my Runners encounter in this campaign.
 Every mission touches on the world of arts and entertainment, inspired by music that’s shaped me as much as it shapes this future-fantasy world.

 Each mission is split into three acts – please find the first mission below.
-The post will update with subsequent acts as their respective podcasts go live, along with my GM notes once the mission is complete.

 Mission 1: Sakuran (Confusion)